Falcon: Fast Visuomotor Policies via Partial Denoising: Experiments

 \section{Experiments}

-Our experiments aim to address three key questions: (1) Can Falcon accelerate diffusion policy, and does it further enhance speed when integrated with other acceleration algorithms (Section~\ref{exp: plug_and_play})?
-(2) Does Falcon maintain its acceleration advantage in long-sequence tasks (Section~\ref{exp: long_horizon_task})?
-(3) Can Falcon retain the ability to express multimodality while achieving speed improvements (Section~\ref{exp: multimodality})?
+Our experiments aim to address four key questions: (1) Can Falcon accelerate diffusion policy, and does it further enhance speed when integrated with other acceleration algorithms (Section~\ref{exp: plug_and_play})?
+(2) Can Falcon effectively accelerate diffusion policies in real-world robotic settings while preserving performance (Section~\ref{exp: real_world})?
+(3) Does Falcon maintain its acceleration advantage in long-sequence tasks (Section~\ref{exp: long_horizon_task})?
+(4) Can Falcon retain the ability to express multimodality while achieving speed improvements (Section~\ref{exp: multimodality})?